bitwarden/help/_articles/miscellaneous/cli.md

 ### Two-step login

-Regardless of login method above, if two-step login is enable on your account, you will be prompted for the code.
+Regardless of login method above, if two-step login is enabled on your account, you will be prompted for the code.
 You can also pass in a current two-step one time password as an option.
 ```
 bw login [email] [password] --method <method> --code <code>
 ```